kvttt/kvttt.github.io/_pages/notes.md

 -----------

 1. ### *Review Notes for MATH 522: Advanced Calculus II*
-    *  Developed a 11-page note that reviews important theorems in multivariable analysis, including but not limited to Implicit Function Theorem, Inverse Function Theorem, Contraction Mapping Theorem, Taylor's Theorem, etc. The note also includes brief notes on tricks that are frequently used in the course.
+    *  Developed a 40-page note that summarizes the materials covered in MATH 522: Advanced Calculus II.
+    *  Topics covered in this note includes:
+       *  Metric spaces
+       *  Jordan content and Riemann integration
+       *  Differential forms
+       *  Surfaces
+       *  Functional analysis
+       *  ODE theory
+       *  Lebesgue measure and integration
     *  The aim of this note is to organize the materials in a way that is easy to understand and to provide a quick reference when studying for midterms and finals.
     *  Note: [<img src="/images/pdf.png" width="25"/>](/files/522-notes.pdf)